RENCI/apsviz-timeseriesdb-ingest/README.md

 To create and ingest the harvest file meta data run the following command:

-python runIngest.py --harvestDir /data/DataHarvesting/DAILY_HARVESTING/ --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask File
+python runIngest.py --harvestDir /data/DataHarvesting/DAILY_HARVESTING/ --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask ingestHarvestDataFileMeta

 This will create Harvest meta data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_harvest_data_file_meta  table in the database.

 On Sterling, using k8s, the command would be:

-python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask File
+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask ingestHarvestDataFileMeta

 This will create Harvest meta data files in /data/ast-run-ingester and then ingest them into the drf_harvest_data_file_meta  table in the database.